Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Workplace etiquette isn’t about being perfect or learned overnight.

 It is a skill that can be adapted gradually.
-While skills get you hired, etiquette helps you flourish.
+While technical skills get you hired, etiquette helps you truly flourish.

 So, whether you’re a fresh graduate or a seasoned professional, take a moment to reflect: how do you want to be remembered?.